First Mother's Day without mom: how to get through it

 Write to her.
 Not a polished letter, just whatever you'd say if she could hear you.
 "I miss you.
 The kitchen smells different without your coffee.
 I wore your scarf last week."
 You can write it on paper, in your phone, in a document you never open again.
 The act of directing words toward her can release pressure you didn't know was building.

 And if you know social media will be a minefield, give yourself full permission to log off from Saturday night through Monday morning.
 Mute the hashtags.
 Delete the apps temporarily.
 You aren't missing anything you can't catch up on later.
+This same approach works for other grief-heavy holidays too.

 When grief mixes with complicated feelings